evangstav/python-memory-mcp-server/CONTRIBUTING.md

 ## Project Overview

 The Memory MCP Server is an implementation of the Model Context Protocol (MCP) that provides Claude with a persistent knowledge graph capability.
-The server manages entities and relations in a graph structure, with features like caching, indexing, and atomic file operations.
+The server manages entities and relations in a graph structure, supporting multiple backend storage options with features like caching, indexing, and atomic operations.

 ### Key Components